 On this last score, liberalization or deregulation had substantial beneficial effects on SMB and general business financing in Britain in the 1980s.

 Amongst other things, firms could now freely tap foreign markets and suppliers if they found they could not obtain funding on satisfactory terms and conditions in the UK.
 Increased competition also raised cost efficiency all round, boosted medium- and longer-term bank lending, and encouraged the emergence of a much wider range of business financing techniques.

-Financial market liberalization in general stimulated the emergence of a wide range of new more sophisticated risk hedging instruments and swap facilities.
-The abolition of exchange controls boosted direct foreign corporate investment – and also effectively undermined the system of fixed exchange rates established at the end of the Second World War.
-British industry and commerce as a whole benefited considerably from the greater economic stability that came about as stop-go monetary policies designed to artificially fix currency exchange rates were abandoned.
+Financial market liberalization in general has stimulated the emergence of a wide range of new more sophisticated risk hedging instruments and swap facilities.
+The abolition of exchange controls boosted direct foreign corporate investment – and effectively undermined the system of fixed exchange rates established at the end of the Second World War.
+Industry and commerce as a whole benefited considerably from the greater economic stability that came from the abandoning of stop-go monetary policies designed to artificially fix currency exchange rates.

 9. SMB finance in less developed countries

 Small and medium-sized business financing in less developed countries is not intrinsically different from that in advanced industrial economies.

 In most African, Asian, and Latin American countries nowadays, there is substantial conventional collateral-based lending to businesses by banks – and various forms of asset-based, private equity, and stock market finance.
 Commercial banks in low-income countries rely on formal business plans, conventional financial statements and related information, and standard credit scoring techniques as well as established customer relationships when making business lending decisions.
 Likewise, venture capitalists here as elsewhere demand strong evidence of business-financial viability before investing in risky projects.